Welcome to Fish-Full Colorado: A Guide to Fly Fishing in Colorado

 Gold Medal Lakes in Colorado

 There are other great trout reservoirs in the area, but only Spinney is a Gold Medal water.
 The designation means Spinney is public fishing water that produces a minimum of 12 fish of 14in or more and 60lbs per acre.
-Only North Delaney and Steamboat Lake in the northern part of the state share this distinction for stillwater destinations.
+In layman's terms, they are the state's finest fisheries.
+Only North Delaney and Steamboat Lake, near Steamboat Springs, share this distinction for stillwater destinations.
 Fly fishers employ similar techniques and fly patterns at these lakes that they do in South Park.
-Similarly, if you visit North Delaney Lake or Steamboat Reservoir – bring the bug spray!
+Similarly, if you visit North Delaney Lake or Steamboat Reservoir – bring bug spray with your fly fishing gear!

 Colorado High Alpine Fly Fishing